 Despite it being a form of winter squash, you will need to harvest before the first fall frost hits your garden.
 And you’ll want to; they’re tasty squash!
 But it has a definite history – one that doesn’t actually involve the Lakota tribe.
 Let’s talk about this lovely squash hybrid and how it came to be!

-Good Products For Growing Lakota Squash:
+Good Products At Amazon For Growing Lakota Squash:

 - Monterey B.t.